rlpy/rlpy/doc/tutorial.rst

 When it reaches the goal or a pit, it obtains rewards of +1.0 or and the episode is terminated.

-You see only the first episode of each of the ten policy assessments, since we set `visualize_performance=1` when calling the `run` method of Experiment.
-You can show more of the 100 performance runs per policy if you increase this parameter.
-If you set `visualize_steps=True` also steps during learning are shown.

 The value function window shows the value function and the resulting policy.
 It is shown because `visualize_learning=True`.
 Notice how the policy gradually converges to the optimal, direct route which avoids pits.